 That said, if the moisture has penetrated too deep, the process won’t work well – it is better to lightly sand the surface and start over with a new finish.

 3- Adding a Lacquer Retarder

-A lacquer Retarder will help slow down the lacquer’s drying time, giving it more time to evaporate any trapped moisture beneath the surface.
+A lacquer Retarder will work by slowing down the lacquer’s drying time, giving it more time to evaporate any trapped moisture beneath the surface.

 4- Use Dehumidifier or Silica Gel

-Place the dehumidifier in the room where your furniture is placed and turn it on.
-You will need to keep the dehumidifier running until the humidity level has dropped to around 45% to 50%.
+After spraying the finish, place the dehumidifier in the room where your furniture is placed and turn it on.
+Keep the device running until the humidity level has dropped to around 45% to 50%.

-Applying the Lacquer Finish to Prevent White Spots in the First Place
+How to Apply the Lacquer Finish Correctly to Prevent White Spots?

-It is also recommended to apply the lacquer finish in a dust-free environment.
-Even the smallest dust particles can cause imperfections in the lacquer finish, resulting in a cloudy appearance.
+It is also recommended to apply the lacquer finish in a dust-free environment because even the smallest dust particles can cause imperfections, resulting in a cloudy appearance.